RungeZhai/LGBadgeButton/README.md

 <img src="https://cloud.githubusercontent.com/assets/3366713/9813741/cf028d1a-58ba-11e5-988c-60065de1c3a2.png" width=203 />

 ###Usage
-Just include the two file and you are good to go.
+Just include the following two files and you are good to go.

 `LGBadgeButton.h`

 `LGBadgeButton.m`

 Ther are 4 properties you can set: